lutechsource/MiSTerStuff/RetroShooter/readme.md

 ## **Atari 7800 Core**

 > [!WARNING]
-> I couldn't get this core to calibrate at all.
-However, if you may be more successful, so below are the instructions for the Atari 7800.
+> I couldn't get the Atari 7800 core to calibrate properly at all.
+However, if you may be more successful, so I still provided the instructions.

 * Bring up core menu.